giovanniboscu/continuous-section-field/docs/user_guide.md

 Once the field is defined, you can:
 - retrieve a section at any coordinate: `field.section(Z)`
 - compute section properties on that slice (area, centroid, inertias, principal axes, etc.)
-- sample the member along `Z` for analysis, export, or visualization
+- sample the member along `Z` for analysis, or visualization

 ---